-The VISOR program takes part in the national uSPEQ customer satisfaction survey.

-The survey is used to measure Veteran satisfaction with services they receive in the VISOR program.
+The VISOR Program participates in a national uSPEQ customer satisfaction survey to measure Veteran satisfaction with services.
 Results from the survey are tabulated by uSPEQ.
-The results below were collected between January 2019 and June 2020 and reflect the average response for a few of the areas on the survey.
+The results below show the 2021 and January - June 2022 results and reflect the average response for a few of the areas on the survey.

 The VISOR program offers a five day training program for Veterans who are unable to travel to the Michael E. DeBakey VA Medical Center for services for regularly scheduled appointments.

 - Veterans are housed overnight in the Courtesy Quarters of the VA.

 - Veterans must be able to independently manage self-care, such as bathing, eating, dressing and grooming.